terminusdb-labs/tdb-cli/README.md

 across commands.

-This tool will use a combination of information in your configuration file, command line flags and finally the parameters of this command to figure out what resource to work with.
+This tool will use a combination of information in your configuration file, command line flags and finally the parameters of the command to figure out what resource to work with.

 ### Specifying a database